 - Federal Pell Grants can sometimes be applied to summer study abroad.
 For more information, please speak with the Office of Student Financial Services.

 - Some students may be eligible for the Against the Grain Artistic Scholarship for U.S. citizens and permanent residents of Asian and/or Pacific Islander heritage.
-More information is available here and applications will be due in May 2020.
+More information is available here.

 - Some students may be eligible for the CBC Spouses Visual Arts Scholarship for U.S. citizens who are African-American or black and who live in the district of a member of the Congressional Black Caucus, including all residents of California and New Jersey.
 More information is available here.